joniuz/sequence/README.md

 - What clean code principles you have been used, and why?

 Effective naming strategy: variable names are meaningful, making easy to a developer understand the code.

-K.I.S.S.: The code is simple, avoiding the use of unnecessary libraries and functions DRY (Don't Repeat Yourself): Every function as has the same parameter so is easy to interchange the function without modify the user interface.
+K.I.S.S.: The code is simple, avoiding the use of unnecessary libraries and functions.

+DRY (Don't Repeat Yourself): Every function as has the same parameter so is easy to interchange the function without modify the user interface.

 - Bonus: can you make your code recursive?
 If yes, what would be your time and space complexity?